Development of a human gut-on-chip to assess the effect of shear stress on intestinal functions

 - Remove the displaced medium from the reservoirs.

-After 4 days of perfusion, flow is stopped and the gut-on-chip system is placed under an inverted microscope to monitor cell behaviour/differentiation.
-As observed in Figure 1, cell density is increased after 4 days of culture under flow conditions.
-Furthermore, Caco-2 started to form 3D structures-features not seen under static conditions.
+Upon completing 4 days of continuous perfusion, the flow is halted, and the gut-on-chip system is positioned under an inverted microscope for the observation of cell behavior and differentiation.
+As depicted in Figure 1, there is a noticeable increase in cell density following 4 days of culture under dynamic flow conditions.
+Additionally, Caco-2 cells exhibit the initiation of 3D structure formation, a feature not observed under static conditions.

 Figure 1.
 Phase contrast images of Caco-2 monolayer in a BE-FLOW channel (A) 24h post cell seeding